Enter your state

 Medicare in Dist. of Columbia

-Medicare in Dist. of Columbia - By the Numbers
+Medicare in the District of Columbia - By the Numbers

 Medicare provides health insurance coverage for people age 65 or older or for those under age 65 who suffer from specific medical disabilities.
-Consider the following Medicare statistics from Washington, D.C.:
+To qualify for benefits, you must be an American citizen or legal permanent resident of at least five continuous years.
+Consider the following Medicare statistics from the Centers for Medicare & Medicaid Services (CMS) about Medicare enrollment in Washington, D.C. (in 2015):

-- Beneficiaries enrolled in Medicare Part A only in the District of Columbia: 18,708
+Total number of beneficiaries enrolled in Medicare in the District of Columbia: 87,811

 In 2010, the President signed into law the Patient Protection and Affordable Care Act, which includes the following changes to the Medicare program:

 Improved preventive care - Eliminates deductibles, copayments, and other cost sharing for preventive services covered under Medicare Part B. This includes coverage of free annual wellness check-ups starting in 2011.
-For more information, see: "The Affordable Care Act & Medicare," Medicare.gov
+For more information, see Medicare.gov.

 Washington, D.C. seniors and those eligible for Medicare can also refer to the following resources for additional information on Medicare within the District of Columbia.